Chimoney/Unispend-examples/mobile/readme.md

 # Unispend integration example (Web)

-This demo demostrates how to easily integrate the `Unispend` Multiwallet shopping experience in your web application.
+This demo demostrates how to easily integrate the `Unispend` Multiwallet shopping experience in your mobile application.

-<br></br>
 ## Installation

 ```